insanum/sncli/README.md

 # note that values must not be quoted
 clr_note_focus_bg = light blue

-# if this editor config value is not provided, the $EDITOR will be used instead
+# if this editor config value is not provided, the $EDITOR env var will be used instead
+# warning: if neither $EDITOR or cfg_editor is set, it will be impossible to edit notes
 cfg_editor = nvim

 # alternatively, {fname} and/or {line} are substituted with the filename and